KennethLeeJE8/tftanalysis_set3/README.md

 - Most successful spat for comp character (all spat items have 8's, so must be tens and not 88 but 89)
 - Most common item pair, what 2 items go together the most (map items together)

 For all of these show the top and bottom 5, so we get a good idea of which comps and items to build and which to avoid.
+Winrate represents the average position of the comp/champ/item, this ranges from 0-7 with 0 getting 8th place and 7 getting 1st place.

 Given the processing constraints of my laptop, I have decided to only use 10000 challanger games for this analysis.

 ### Most played, successful comp (Using Ranked to judge successfulness)